JackForbes/dotfiles/README.md

 1. Install the **Ruby LSP** extension in Windsurf
 2. Uninstall _any Rubocop_ extensions from Windsurf
 3. Install the **ESLint**, **Vue**, and **Prettier** extensions in Windsurf
+4. Enable "Format on save" in your Windsurf settings
-4. Exit and restart Windsurf after installing the Windsurf settings below
+5. Exit and restart Windsurf after installing the Windsurf settings below

 ### Automatic - both bash and Windsurf settings - all new codespaces

-1. Fork this [ms-ati/dotfiles](https://github.com/ms-ati/dotfiles) repo into a public repo that you own
+1. Fork this [JackForbes/dotfiles](https://github.com/JackForbes/dotfiles) repo into a public repo that you own
 2. Go to [codespaces settings](https://github.com/settings/codespaces) and select your new repo under _Automatically install dotfiles_
 3. Now, whenever you create a new codespace it will clone the repo and run `install.sh`